-Gonadotropin releasing hormone agonists (GnRH Ag) effect rapid medical ovarian suppression thereby inducing a pseudomenopause and affording relief from PMS (70, 71).
+Gonadotropin releasing hormone agonists effect rapid medical ovarian suppression, thereby inducing a pseudo-menopause and affording relief from PMS (71, 72).
 This approach may effectively alleviate other less common menstrual cycle-related conditions such as asthma, epilepsy, migraine and irritable bowel syndrome (65).
-This approach is unsatisfactory in the long term not only because of the troublesome menopausal symptoms it evokes but also because if creates an increased risk for osteoporosis and ischemic heart disease.
-When combined with continuous combined hormone replacement therapy GnRH Ag afford excellent relief from premenstrual symptomatology without the attendant risks and symptoms resulting from premature menopause.
-The major drawback to this therapeutic approach is the expense of medication and the need for the patient to take multiple medications on a long term basis.
+This approach is unsatisfactory in the long term, not only because of the troublesome menopausal symptoms it evokes, but also because if creates an increased risk for osteoporosis and ischemic heart disease.
+When combined with continuous combined hormone replacement therapy, GnRH Ag afford excellent relief from premenstrual symptomatology without the attendant risks and symptoms resulting from premature menopause.
+The major drawback to this therapeutic approach is the expense of medication and the need for the patient to take multiple medications on a long-term basis.
+For women approaching menopause, this therapy (a GnRH Ag and continuous combined hormone replacement therapy) can be maintained until menopause with satisfactory symptom control.
+Some women, despite complete relief of symptoms, cannot afford or choose not to take this combination of medications for prolonged intervals (as long as 10-15 years from diagnosis until menopause in some cases).

-A simpler and less expensive approach involves the use of depo-medroxyprogesterone acetate (depo-MPA) (150 mg IM q3m).
-This approach results in rapid suppression of cyclic ovarian function without attendant menopausal symptomatology.
+Though less well studied depo-medroxyprogesterone acetate (depo-MPA) (150 -300 mg IM q3m) may provide a cheaper way to attenuate symptoms of PMDD in women who require contraception.
 The major drawback to this approach is that a substantial percentage of women will get irregular bleeding and gradual weight gain.
-At times depo-MPA induces long lasting anovulation which may be problematic for aye woman who wishes future fertility.
 Patients should always be counseled about the potential for protracted anovulation following use of this medication.